briandesousa/node-db2/README.md

 These IBM DB2 Node instructions were used to help build this solution: https://www.ibm.com/developerworks/community/blogs/pd/entry/using_ibm_db2_from_node_js4?lang=en

-# Build and Test Instructions
+# Build and link to the node-db2-module
 To package the node module for use for local testing without publishing it to the public NPM register, run `npm pack` to create a tarball file.

-A npm link has been created between node-db2-module and node-db2-module-test so that the latest verison of node-db2-module is always available to the test script.
+A npm link can be created between node-db2-module and node-db2-module-test so that the latest verison of node-db2-module is always available to the test script.
 Commands used to create the npm link:

 1. Run `npm link` in the root of the node-db2-module folder
 2. Run `npm link node-db2-module` in the root of the node-db2-module-test folder

+# Test node-db2-module using a simple test server
-To run the test, go to the node-db2-module-test folder and run `node test.js`.
+To run the test, go to the node-db2-module-test folder and run `npm start`.
+A simple test web server will be launched using nodemon.

+After the server has started, launch the server in a browser at http://localhost:8080.

 # Sample database
 The flavour of DB2 that is used in this demo is IBM DB2 Express-C, a free